128technology/docs/docs/config_STEP.md

 Only the default district parameters have any effect.
 If no `district-settings` are configured, or if any of the `step-peer-path-advertisement` values are not provided, the default values will be used.

+## STEP High Availability

+Configuring STEP in an HA network is supported.
+STEP routers are configured normally for HA, with no additional configuration specific to STEP.
+The Conductor must be configured for HA, and a `step-repo` is required on each node of the HA Conductor.
+HA STEP `show` commands are described below.

 ## Configurable Parameters
 ```
 step peer path advertisement